47th Parliament of Australia: Senate

 The Senate included 32 men and 44 women, the most women to date.

 House of Representatives

-There are 58 women in the House, the largest number in history, with 19 of these being first-term Members of Parliament (MPs).
-Three current members are LGBTQ+ — Stephen Bates, Angie Bell and Julian Hill.
+There were 58 women in the House, the largest number in history, with 19 of these being first-term Members of Parliament (MPs).
+Three members were LGBTQ+; Stephen Bates, Angie Bell and Julian Hill.
 Four members; Mark Dreyfus, Josh Burns, Mike Freelander and Julian Leeser identified as Jewish.
-Labor members — Ed Husic and Anne Aly — became the first two Muslim federal ministers.
+Labor members Ed Husic and Anne Aly became the first two Muslim federal ministers.

 Membership

 Senate

 40 of the 76 seats in the upper house were contested in the election in May 2022.
 The class of senators elected in 2022 are denoted with an asterisk (*).